exoduz/dote-shopping/README.md

 # Dote Shopping

-1. `npm run start` to load the website.
+1. `npm run start` in terminal to load the website.

 That's all folks!